 This links to wider issues of knowledge management in government.
-Part of building capacity to deal with rapidly emerging policy challenges is to ensure that governments build strong external networks with academia and other sources of external expertize.
-For example, in 2016 the UK Cabinet Office set up its Open Innovation Team, which is 'dedicated to deepening collaboration between officials and academics'.
-These networks should enable officials to access advice and insight rapidly as an issue rises up the policy agenda.
-We recognize that one of the main challenges is to maintain these links when officials move position.
+Part of building capacity to deal with rapidly emerging policy challenges is to ensure that governments build strong external networks with academia and other sources of external expertise.
+93 For example, in 2016 the UK Cabinet Office set up its Open Innovation Team, which is 'dedicated to deepening collaboration between officials and academics'.
+94 These networks should enable officials to access advice and insight rapidly as an issue rises up the policy agenda.
+We recognise that one of the main challenges is to maintain these links when officials move position.

-Exploit attention cascades to raise the profile

-of long-term problems.
+Exploit attention cascades to raise the profile of long-term problems.
 Attention cascades can be created if an issue is presented in a powerful and salient way.
 A good recent UK example is the aforementioned problem of plastic waste in the oceans and the rising interest as a result of Blue Planet II.
 The Prime Minister explicitly referred to the 'vivid highlighting' of marine plastic in the television series when she launched a 25-year environment plan a month later, and a plastic bottle deposit scheme was announced two months after that.

 These movements suggests that important 'sleeper' issues can suddenly attract attention - if they are presented in a salient way.
-The powerful images from the Blue Planet series catalyzed action in ways that had escaped previous attempts to highlight the issue.
+The powerful images from the Blue Planet series catalysed action in ways that had escaped previous attempts to highlight the issue.
 The obvious implication is to find ways of presenting issues so they trigger attention cascades.

 One objection might be that this is an obvious strategy, and one that many pressure groups already attempt to implement.
 But these groups may not be drawing on the existing scientific studies that show the most effective ways of making policy issues salient (let us assume that the issues they are promoting do indeed deserve greater attention).
 There is also a pressing need to better understand the heuristics that policymakers are using to filter information, including the ways that government actors decide what is important.
-Confirmation bias is the tendency to seek out, interpret, judge and remember information in a way which supports one's pre-existing views and ideas.
-This creates three main problems.